Life Insurance After Retirement: What Canadians Need to Know

 • If the cost of caring for dependents and paying off debts outweighs your savings, you may need life insurance in retirement.

-• Permanent life insurance is only necessary if your financial obligations are indefinite, like caring for a disabled loved one or providing for final expenses.
+• Consider permanent life insurance if your financial obligations are indefinite, like caring for a disabled loved one or providing final expenses.

 Do retirees need life insurance?